Photo of Mark Ungrin

 Areas of Research

-My primary research focus is in the area of micro-tissue / organoid engineering – that is, tissue engineering on the sub-millimetre scale.
+My primary technical research focus is in the area of micro-tissue / organoid engineering – that is, tissue engineering on the sub-millimetre scale.
 Many groups around the world are working on producing various clinically useful cell types from stem and progenitor cells.
 The next major challenge is in assembling these cells into something useful, so they can be delivered to the patient to treat disease, or used in research labs as new model systems to study tissue behaviour.
 The injection of single cell suspensions into a patient has proved challenging, as many cells die, or end up in inappropriate locations.
 Engineered microtissues have many advantages, in that they are still small enough to be introduced through the bore of a needle – thus avoiding the need for major surgery – but the introduced cells come with their own supportive micro-environment, functional connections to their neighbours, and are not subjected to the trauma of dissociation.

 We collaborate with a number of groups in a wide range of organoid and tissue types in both academia and industry, and of the projects that are currently public, it is our work in the area of diabetes that is likely closest to the human clinic.
 In addition, we are currently pursuing a novel strategy for intervention in orphan diseases, with funding from the NFRF, and exploring various applications of synthetic biology tools to tissue and organoid engineering.